© Tom Humpage

 White water rafting

 If you haven't experienced white water rafting before then this is a definite 'must try' on your list of activities to do!
-From the middle of May until September, the Dranse river flows furiously as it is fed from the meltwaters running off the glaciers high above the town.
-There are various options available from a three-hour adrenaline rush to a full days excursion - this activity is guaranteed not to disappoint.
+From the middle of May until September, the Dranse river flows furiously as it is fed from the melt waters running off the glaciers high above the town.
+There are various options available from a three-hour adrenaline rush to a full day excursion - this activity is guaranteed not to disappoint.

 Kayaking